NY millionaire Robert Durst guilty of best friend’s murder

 INGLEWOOD, Calif.
-(AP) — A Los Angeles jury convicted Robert Durst on Friday of murdering his best friend 20 years ago in a case that took on new life after the New York real estate heir participated in a documentary that connected him to the slaying linked to his wife’s 1982 disappearance.
+(AP) — A Los Angeles jury convicted Robert Durst on Friday of murdering his best friend 20 years ago, a case that took on new life after the New York real estate heir participated in a documentary that connected him to the slaying that was linked to his wife’s 1982 disappearance.

+Durst, 78, was not in court for the verdict from the jury that deliberated about seven hours over three days.
+He was in isolation at a jail because he was exposed to someone with coronavirus.

-Durst, 78, was convicted of the first-degree murder of Susan Berman, who was shot at point-blank range in the back of the head in her Los Angeles home in December 2000 as she was prepared to tell police how she helped cover up his wife’s killing.
+Durst, who faces a mandatory term of life in prison without parole when sentenced Oct.
+18, was convicted of the first-degree murder of Susan Berman.
+She was shot at point-blank range in the back of the head in her Los Angeles home in December 2000 as she was prepared to tell police how she helped cover up his wife’s killing.

 Berman, the daughter of a Las Vegas mobster, was Durst’s longtime confidante who told friends she provided a phony alibi for him after his wife vanished.